-Circumcision for older babies is often possible using the Plastibell technique.
-Plastibell is the method Dr. Pittman uses on newborns and younger babies.
-It could be suitable for your baby, depending on their age and size.
+Circumcision for older babies is possible using the Plastibell technique.
+Plastibell is the method Dr. Pittman uses to circumcise newborn babies.

 The Plastibell circumcision device is made of clear, lightweight plastic.
-It's shaped like a bell with a handle attached.
-The Plastibell device comes in three sizes to fit newborns, infants, and toddlers.
+It's shaped like a bell with a detachable handle attached.
+The Plastibell device comes in several sizes to fit newborns, infants, and toddlers.

 During the circumcision, Dr. Pittman puts the bell portion over the glans, or head of your baby's penis.
-He pulls the foreskin over the bell and secures it tightly, which cuts off the blood flow to the excess tissue.
+He pulls the foreskin over the bell and secures it tightly.

-Dr. Pittman completes the circumcision by cutting around the bell to remove the unwanted portion of foreskin.
+The procedure is completed by removing the unwanted excess portion of foreskin.
 The bell acts as protection for the delicate glans during the procedure.

-Older babies feel pain just like you do, and one of the priorities at Gentle Circumcision is to make sure there's excellent pain control for your baby, both during and after the procedure.
+Older babies feel pain just like you do, and one of the priorities at Gentle Circumcision is to make sure there's excellent pain management for your baby, both during and after the procedure.